 The "Heinrich Heine" City Library in Halberstadt (Stadtbibliothek Heinrich Heine Halberstadt) (Saxony-Anhalt) moved into a former chapel in the 600-year-old Petershof on the Domplatz in the year 2000 and in the same year was selected as the "Library of the Year".
-Around 100,000 media are displayed over 1.770 m.
+Around 100,000 media are displayed over 1.770 m2.
 The high rooms enable the use of mezzanine floors, thus increasing the amount of usable space. - Photo: J. Feist, ekz

 • The dbv's library policy interests are also vigorously promoted by its regional associations, which represent the interests of the member libraries at federal state level while also providing a platform for the mutual exchange of information and professional knowledge and lobbying the appropriate federal state parliamentary committees.
-The 15 regional associations were, and still are, responsible for launching many new ideas, such as the regional library awards (e.g. in Bremen, Lower Saxony, Hesse, Saxony, Schleswig-Holstein and Thuringia), state-level library days (e.g. in Lower Saxony, Saxony-Anhalt and Rhineland-Palatinate), library legislation initiatives and programmes to secure the survival of libraries and library service centres.

-Within the dbv the chairmen of the regional associations support the work of the executive committee in their function as members of the advisory council.
+The 15 regional associations were, and still are, responsible for launching many new ideas, such as the regional library Within the dbv the chairmen of the regional associations support the work of the executive committee in their function as members of the advisory council.
 Many of the regional associations are registered non-profit making organizations.
 The Association of Libraries of the State of North Rhine-Westphalia (Verband der Bibliotheken des Landes Nordrhein-Westfalen e.V - vbnw), founded in 1948, deserves special mention as the largest regional association with around 350 members; it publishes the highly-regarded scholarly journal Pro Libris.